Investors pare Treasuries holdings in week - survey

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, Oct 23 Investors pared their holdings in U.S. government debt in the latest week on better-than-expected U.S. economic news and hopes Spain would soon ask for a bailout which would help contain the region's fiscal woes, a survey released on Tuesday showed.
+NEW YORK Oct 2 Investors reduced their holdings of U.S. government debt on expectations Spain is ready to ask for a full-blown bailout that would contain the region's festering debt crisis and avert a further economic slowdown, a survey released on Tuesday showed.

-Investors also reduced their Treasuries holdings in preparation for $99 billion in coupon-bearing Treasuries supply later this week, which will kick off later Tuesday with a $35 billion auction of new two-year notes.

-The share of investors who said on Monday they were "long" on Treasuries, or holding more government debt than their portfolio benchmarks, fell to 21 percent from 25 percent the previous week, J.P.
-Morgan Securities said in its weekly Treasury client survey.
+The share of investors who said on Monday they were "long" on Treasuries, or holding more federal debt than their portfolio benchmarks, fell to 17 percent from 25 percent the prior week, J.P.
+Morgan Securities said on Tuesday in its weekly Treasury client survey.

-The survey showed long positions fell for the first time in four weeks.

-The selling in Treasuries were limited by bargain-hunters who emerged whenever the yield on the 30-year Treasury bond flirted with 3 percent.

-A spate of disappointing company earnings hurt Wall Street stocks, together with Moody's downgrade of several Spanish banks late on Monday, buttressed some appetite for Treasuries, analysts said on Tuesday.
+Last week's level of long positions was the highest since July 23, according to the firm.

+Investors likely pared their Treasuries holdings on the perception that bonds reached fair value after benchmark yields touched four-month highs in mid-September, analysts said.

+Net longs, or the difference between longs and shorts, shrank to their smallest since July 30, J.P.
+Morgan said.

-The share of investors who said they were "neutral" U.S. government debt, or holding Treasuries equal to their portfolio benchmarks, fell to 58 percent from 66 percent the prior week.
+The share of investors who said they were "neutral" U.S. government debt, or holding Treasuries equal to their portfolio benchmarks, climbed to 68 percent from 66 percent last week.

-Benchmark 10-year Treasury notes on Tuesday last traded at a yield of 1.769 percent, up 4 basis points from a week ago.
-The 10-year yield touched 1.836 percent last week, which was the highest level in almost a month.

-In the latest J.P.
-Morgan survey, the Treasuries positioning of active clients including market makers and hedge funds, who are viewed as taking on speculative bets in Treasuries, returned to where they were two weeks ago.
+In the latest survey, active clients who are viewed as taking on speculative bets in Treasuries showed significant shifts in their bond positions from last week.

-The share of active clients who said they were long Treasuries fell to 23 percent from 39 percent last week.
+The share of these investors who said they were long Treasuries dropped to 15 percent from 39 percent the previous week.

-The share of these investors who said they were short Treasuries rose to 31 percent from 15 percent the prior week.
+The percentage of active traders who were short rose to 23 percent from 15 percent last week.

+It was the first time since Aug 20 that there were more active clients who said they were short Treasuries than those who said they were long, J.P.
+Morgan said.

-The percentage of active traders who were neutral was 46 for a third straight week.
+The share of active clients who owned Treasuries equal to their benchmarks jumped to 62 percent from 46 percent the prior week.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan